itsoktornado/f1-assignment/README.md

 In Progress:
 - API to get a list of all constructors (in chosen period)
 - API to get a list of all racers

+Issues:
+- Conflicts with the base code

 # How to run server from local